Impacted by World War II, most 1940s fashion styles prioritized useful and practical silhouettes, upcycled materials, and earthy colors.

 The voluminous trousers were tapered at the ankle to avoid tripping, and the look was completed with a wide tie.

-The “Zoot Suit” was predominantly worn by young African American and Hispanic men living in Los Angeles and New York City.
+Associated with jazz music and the emerging ‘cool cats’ subculture, the style was worn by young African American and Hispanic men living in Los Angeles and New York City.

 Also very popular in the 1940s, the “shirtwaist dress” was characterized by a waist-long fitted bodice and a knee-long, flared skirt.